Yearofthedragon24/Freddy-s-Bicycle-Dashboard-in-Power-BI/README.md

 ## 🎯 Purpose

-This project was created to demonstrate data analysis and visualization skills using Power BI.
+This project aims to analyze and visualize business performance using Power BI.

+The goal is to transform raw data into meaningful insights that support data-driven decision-making.
+The dashboard highlights key areas such as sales performance, geographical trends, workforce analytics, and inventory management.

+It also demonstrates skills in data modeling, DAX, and interactive dashboard design.